The Korean Film Council (KOFIC) --

-The Puchon International Fantastic Film Festival (PiFan) -- PiFan is devoted to the screening of aesthetically diverse films that appeal to the general public.
-The 18th PiFan will be held from July 17-27, 2014.
+The Bucheon International Fantastic Film Festival (BiFan, formerly PiFan) -- BiFan is devoted to the screening of aesthetically diverse genre films that appeal to the general public.
+The 20th PiFan will be held from July 21-31, 2016.

 Indieforum (Korean Independent Film & Video Makers Forum) -- One of the oldest festivals devoted to Korea's independent film scene.
 Launched in 1996, the festival has screened a large number of short films, documentary, digital works, and more.
 The 19th edition of the festival was held from May 29-June 5, 2014.

 Mise-en-scene's Genre Film Festival -- A festival featuring short Korean films of various genres, chosen and judged by well-known local directors.
 The 13th edition of the festival was held from June 26-July 2, 2014.

 Asiana International Short Film Festival -- A festival featuring short films from around the world.
 Winners of the international competition receive cash prizes and have their films screened on Asiana flights.
 The 12th edition of the festival will be held from November 6-11, 2014.

 The Busan International Short Film Festival (BISFF) -- formerly titled the Busan Asian Short Film Festival, this is one of Korea's oldest festivals devoted entirely to short films.
 Held in Busan and featuring a wide variety of local works and other short films from Asia.
 The 2014 BISFF was held from April 25-29.